ionic-team/stencil-site/docs-md/start/index.md

 # Getting Started

+### Requirements

-(Stencil requires Node 8 and NPM 5 or greater)
+Stencil requires Node 8 and NPM 5 or greater.

+### App Base

-To start a new project using Stencil, clone the starter project and get to work:
+To start a new project, simply clone the app-base from Github:

 ```bash
 git clone git@github.com:ionic-team/stencil-starter my-app